FACULTY & STAFF

 Managing Director

 Rabbi Gavry Mandel studied at Aish HaTorah College of Jewish Studies in Jerusalem for five years.
 While there, he developed a very close relationship with its founder, Rabbi Noah Weinberg, of blessed memory.
 Rabbi Mandel has been involved in Jewish education for over fifteen years, working with a number of organizations.
 For three years, he served as a campus rabbi for the students of the University of Western Ontario, in London.
 Rabbi Mandel was the Associate Director of NCSY Canada for five years.
 In that position, he managed a staff of 40, running programs across Canada which reached over 3,000 teens annually.
 Rabbi Mandel is also the author of the acclaimed Judaism Unravelled, published by Feldheim Publishers in 2016.
-Rabbi Mandel and his wife, Dr. Deena Herman (a Family Medicine Resident at North York General Hopsital and alumna of Ulpanat Orot), have three children, Yissy, Nava and David.
+Currently, Rabbi Mandel serves as the Rabbi of the Young Families Minyan of the Aish Thornhill Community Shul.
+He and his wife, Dr. Deena Herman (a Family Medicine physician and alumna of Ulpanat Orot), have four children, Yissy, Nava, David and Shalva.

 Rabbi Dr. Seth Grauer